RocketSoftware/AMC-VSCode-extension-signing/README.md

-# Verifying the Digital Signature of a Rocket Softwate Inc. Extension for Visual Studio Code
+# Verifying the Digital Signature of a Rocket Software Inc. Extension for Visual Studio Code

 # Digital Signatures
-The Rocket Software, Inc. extensions for Visual Studio Code listed below use [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) digital signatures to guarantee that the packages you are installing were created by Micro Focus.
-This readme guides you through the process of verifying these extensions on Windows and on Linux.
+The Rocket Software, Inc. extensions for Visual Studio Code listed below use [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) digital signatures to guarantee that the packages you are installing were created by Rocket Software, Inc. This readme guides you through the process of verifying these extensions on Windows and on Linux.

 * [**Rocket Enterprise extension**](https://marketplace.visualstudio.com/items?itemName=RocketSoftware.rocket-enterprise)
 * [**Rocket COBOL extension**](https://marketplace.visualstudio.com/items?itemName=RocketSoftware.rocket-cobol)